ARCHANA-SENGUNTHAR/Ai-Braille-Audio/README.md

 ## 🙌 Acknowledgements

-- Built and maintained by Deepika S and collaborator Archana Sengunthar
+- Built and maintained by Deepika S and collaborator Archana Gurusamy

 ---